 Pathogenic T. pallidum has never been cultured continuously on artificial media, in fertile eggs or in tissue culture.
-T. pallidum is a microaerophilic, it survive best in 1-4% oxygen, T. pallidum may remain motile for 3-6 days at 25 °C. In blood or plasma stored at 4 °C, it remains viable for at least 24 hrs, which is potential importance in blood transfusion.
+T. pallidum is a microaerophilic, it survive best in 1-4% oxygen.
+In proper suspending fluid & in the presence of reducing substances, T. pallidum may remain motile for 3-6 days at 25 °C. In whole blood or plasma stored at 4 °C, it remains viable for at least 24 hrs, which is potential importance in blood transfusion.